Engelberg/rolling-stones/README.md

 Both functions take an optional second argument, the timeout in milliseconds.
 If you need to know when and whether a timeout has occurred, you can pass in an optional third argument, an atom which will be set to true upon timeout.

 Keep in mind that `solutions` produces a lazy sequence, so if you specify a timeout, you need to do something to force the evaluation of the lazy sequence before the timeout occurs.

+Another point to be aware of relating to timeouts: due to the architecture of SAT4J, if you specify a timeout, the solver is not eligible for garbage collection until the timeout time has elapsed, because SAT4J creates a separate timer process that holds a reference to the solver.
+This could be an issue if you solve a lot of small problems rapidly, each with a long timeout.

 Unsatisfiable formulas return nil: